RobertOsial/tasklist-react/README.md

 ## Demo

-You can find a demo [here](https://robertosial.github.io/tasklist-react/).
+You can find the demo [here](https://robertosial.github.io/tasklist-react/).

 ## Available Scripts